ba-luan/microservice/README.md

-# Build a Python Service to Identify Whether a Is Sponsored or Not.
+# Build a Python Service to Identify Whether a Post Text Is Sponsored or Not.

 ## Description.
 This service can be used by an Online Marketing Firm to identify whether a given post_text is sponsored or non-sponsored; the post_text is an English text and may contain emojis or special characters.
 If the post_text contains any keyword that exists in our ads keywords database (for example #ad, #sponsored, advertisement,...), then the post_text is considered being sponsored, vice versa, non-sponsored.<br>